 The rental history will give you a clear picture of how many properties the tenant has rented.
 You will also get to know their average turnover ratio.
 If their records have insights from previous landlords, you can even access that for better insights.
 You will also know if the prospective tenant is leasing multiple properties under their name, which can be quite suspicious in some cases.

 Was your tenant ever evicted from a previous property they leased out?
 Why did they get evicted?
 When you run a comprehensive background check on your prospective tenants, these reasons show up.
 The whole eviction history of can be seen, and you can mark the red flags if there are any.
 You can then choose not to rent your property to a certain tenant if their record is that bad.
+While it may not show reasons to tenant eviction, it does give other details.

 According to PWE research, more than 30% of Americans were facing eviction notices during the pandemic.
 Though some tenants have a genuine issue with a sudden loss of income and non-payment of rent, many are habitual late payers.
 Run a background check to know who they are and identify them beforehand.